Intellium/open-as-cgw/README.md

 **Testing environment**

-A local test environment can be easily set-up by using Vagrant and Virtualbox.
+A local test environment can be easily set-up by using Vagrant.

 Make sure you have the latest version of Vagrant and Virtualbox installed, clone the repository and type `vagrant up` within the projects directory.
 This will deploy a local Ubuntu VM via vagrant, build our packages and installs them.